swjnch/SQL_Projects/README.md

-# SQL-Challenge
+## 8 week SQL Challenge :+1:

-For my SQL Portfolio, I have chosen case studies from Danny Ma’s 8-week SQL Challenge.
-This repository contains code submissions for the challenges I have completed.
+This repository contains code submissions for the Danny Ma’s 8-week SQL Challenge I have completed.
+The first 4 case studies were soloved using MySQL.
 Please refer to the [website](https://8weeksqlchallenge.com/getting-started/) for information about case studies.